Gradient-PG/FliesDetector/project/data/classification/AAA_info.md

-In this folder structure is helpful because of convenience in checking that classification model works fine.
+This folder structure is helpful because of convenience of checking that classification model works fine.
-These folders contain only images of flies that are cut from orignal image.
+These folders contain only images of flies that are cut with use of detector from orignal image.